 In both options, the transactional data, document types, master data are the same, and both are planned to have different technical integration features with SAP S/4HANA.

-For SAP Extended Warehouse Management embedded in SAP S/4HANA, take a look on the content of SAP note 2938306 SAP S/4HANA 2020: Release information and restrictions for EWM in SAP S/4HANA, following the steps described on enclosed file “BasicSettings_EWMinS4_V01.pdf”.
+For SAP Extended Warehouse Management embedded in SAP S/4HANA, take a look on the content of SAP note 3216648 SAP S/4HANA 2022 FPS00 and FPS01: Release information and restrictions for EWM in SAP S/4HANA, following the steps described on enclosed file “BasicSettings_EWMinS4_V01 (1).pdf”.
 In this SAP Note, it’s available all the steps required to integrate S/4HANA and EWM in an embedded scenario.
 The transaction code Tools Integration based will guide you to create the integration.
-If you want more details you can read into this blog wrote in 2020 regarding this integration for 1909 version.
+If you want more details you can read into this blog wrote in 2020 regarding this integration available from 1909 version onwards.

-On the other hand, for Decentralized SAP Extended Warehouse Management on SAP S/4HANA, see the steps described on the content of Sap Note 2938308 Release information and restrictions of Decentralized EWM on SAP S/4HANA 2020, checking the enclosed file “HTG_Integration_SAP_ERP_with_decEWM_on_S41909_V2_6.pdf”.
+On the other hand, for Decentralized SAP Extended Warehouse Management on SAP S/4HANA, see the steps described on the content of Sap Note 3218673 Release information and restrictions of Decentralized EWM on SAP S/4HANA 2022 FPS0 and FPS1, checking the enclosed file “HTG_Integration_SAP_ERP_with_decEWM_on_S41909_V2_9.pdf”.

 When compared both integration steps provided within SAP notes described previously, we notice that, there are less steps and simplification procedure available by the wizard transaction code ready to execute steps required for SAP Extended Warehouse Management embedded SAP S/4HANA than Decentralized SAP Extended Warehouse Management on SAP S/4HANA.
 Nevertheless, the simplification steps provided by the wizard transaction code ready to execute steps, bring an intuitive customizing procedure, which integrate with SAP S/4HANA easily.